 - 450 feet elevation gain including 470 stairs

-- No dogs on the Batteries to Bluff portion, but allowed on other trails
+- No dogs allowed on the 1.2 mile Batteries to Bluff trail, but they are allowed on other trails mentioned here

 - Free Parking at Baker Beach